County or National

 National Competitions for men and women are run by Bowls England and the competitions for 2025 will be managed from here later this year.

-County competitions for men are run by Kent County Bowling Association and for the women by the Women's Section of KCBA .
+County competitions for men are run by Kent County Bowling Association and for the women by their new website here .
 Entry dates and rules can be found on their respective websites.
 The Club organises entries on behalf of members through the Secretaries of the Men's and Ladies' Sections.

 The KCBA divides the historic County of Kent into 4 Divisions.
 An interesting map shows it nicely.